-Here are six tips for successful container gardening that work well for vegetables, flowers, herbs and even house plants.
+Here are seven tips for successful container gardening that work well for vegetables, flowers, herbs and even house plants.

 Some people even grow plants in a closet by using a grow light!

 Growing plants in pots really makes it easy to have a garden when you don’t have the space for a traditional one!